youyifong/tsp/README.md

 Output

+All files are saved to the current working directory.

 - cellpose_counts_xxx.txt: number of predicted masks for each image. xxx refers to a date string

 - _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask